opencast/helper-scripts/migrate-events-to-another-opencast/readme.md

 but if you just want to import and publish media as they were in the old system, you may want to use the workflow [import.yaml](import.yaml).

 Update the credentials and the workflow in the `migrate.py` to configure your Opencast source and target systems.
 If you have a distributed installation of Opencast ensure that the URLs match your admin and presentation node.
 With an AllInOne installation you'll have the same URL for admin and presentation.
+You can configure with `ONLY_SMALL_VIDEO_TRACKS` whether only the smallest video with a low resolution should be migrated.

 Finally, start the migration: